 To illustrate the concept of precision vs. recall, let’s use a common example: image classification.
 Say you have a cutting-edge state-of-the-art AI model that classifies images as pizzas or not pizzas.
 With this model, you have a set of test data to help you evaluate how good your model is.
 You show it 50 images that are pizzas and 50 that are not pizzas.
 You then run the model on these images and look at the results.

-Recall asks: how many images did the model classify as a pizza in total?
+Recall asks: How many images did the model classify as a pizza in total?”
 Say your model classified 40 as pizzas, recall would be 40/50 = 80%.

 Precision takes all of the images you classified as a pizza and asks: How many of them were actually a pizza?
 If only 30 out of those images classified as pizzas were actually pizzas, precision would be 30/40 = 75%.

 High precision means serving only relevant answers at critical points.
-High recall means not missing out on correct answers.
-The trade-off needs will shape the type of results and priorities of your model.
+High recall means not missing correct answers.
+The needs of your AI application will shape the priorities of your model.